jaydeep-shelake/jaydeep-shelake/README.md

 ## I'm a Student @ RIT and  Fullstack Developer !💻
 - 🔭 I’m currently working on  NEXT.JS!🏆
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to become a native app developer aslo!📈
+- 👯 I’m looking to become a native app developer also!📈
 - 🥅 2021 Goals: Contribute more to Open Source projects,and become highlevel developer📢
 - ⚡ Fun fact: I'm not a CS/IT engineer,I'm a Mechanical engineer but I love programming❤️💖
 ### Connect with me: